karthik0010/Assuredoc/Flow Schedules.md

 ![FS 5](/images/FS%205.png)

-If you wish to delete or update the Schedule the Schedule name, Click on the three dots and select the required function
+If you wish to delete or update the Schedule name, Click on the three dots and select the required function

 ![FS 6](/images/FS%206.png)

-All the schedules which are active will be Executed on the Specified time and can be accesed in **Schedule Report** page
+All the schedules which are active will be Executed on the Specified time and can be accesed in **Schedule Reports** page